 Colour photographs on photographic paper may be acceptable in some situations.
 The WCB will reimburse all reasonable costs associated with providing photographs.

 Your customer care facilitator will attach digital colour photographs to your claim file.
-Once the photographs are attached, the customer care facilitator will send a referral to the medical officer, who will complete a PFI rating.
+Once the photographs are attached, the customer care facilitator will send a referral to the medical officer, who will complete a permanent functional impairment assessment to determine the rating.

 If your disfigurement involves body parts of a sensitive nature, your customer care facilitator will contact the medical officer to determine if digital colour photographs of the disfigurement are required.
 Sensitive photographs will be delivered directly and securely to the medical officer.